-To schedule an appointment, the candidate must:
+To schedule an appointment, a candidate must:

-- sign in to the CDR/Pearson VUE web portal using the username and password you received upon creating your Pearson VUE account - select "RD: Registration Examination for Dietitian Nutritionists" under Pre-approved Exams in the CDR Exams section to schedule an exam - select "Schedule this Exam" - on the Additional Questions from CDR page, candidates must select whether or not their name should be released with their exam scores to their program - candidates must agree that they will not disclose any information about the exam to anyone else.
-In order to proceed with the application, the candidate must select "I Agree" and click "Next" to save this selection. - use the Test Center Search to locate a test center using either your address or Zip Code.
-Select and test location and use the "Next" button to proceed - use the calendar tool to see available test times on a certain date - select an available test time (appointments must be made at least 48 hours in advance) - review the appointment details and select "Proceed to Checkout" to pay for a testing appointment - the system will display the exam policies for cancellation and rescheduling and candidates must agree to the CDR policies to proceed
+- Sign in to the CDR/Pearson VUE web portal using the username and password received upon creating a Pearson VUE account; - Select "DTR: Registration Examination for Dietitian Nutritionists" under Pre-approved Exams in the CDR Exams section; - Select "Schedule this Exam;" - On the Additional Questions from CDR page, candidates must select whether or not their name should be released with their exam scores to their program; - Candidates must agree that they will not disclose any information about the exam to anyone else.
+In order to proceed with scheduling, the candidate must select "I Agree" and click "Next" to save this selection; - Use the Test Center Search to locate a test center using either their address or Zip Code.
+Select the test location and use the "Next" button to proceed; - Use the calendar tool to see available test times on a certain date; - Select an available test time (appointments must be made at least 48 hours in advance); - Review the appointment details and select "Proceed to Checkout" to pay for a testing appointment; - The system will display the exam policies for cancellation and rescheduling and candidates must agree to the CDR policies to proceed.